Edgar-Donk/edgar-donk.github.io/README.md

 too difficult.
 The main problems are the package will need to replicate what a tcl based ttktheme does but using python, loading the image files while ensuring that the configure and map scripts for the various widgets run as a single script.
-We can use the script for plastik_theme.py https://github.com/enthought/Python-2.7.3/blob/master/Demo/tkinter/ttk/plastik_theme.py as a basis for our standalone.
+We can use the script for plastik_theme.py https://github.com/enthought/Python-2.7.3/blob/master/Demo/tkinter/ttk/plastik_theme.py as a basis for our standalone - this should shortcut a lot of the work.
 Convert this script from python2 to 3, you should notice that the image directory location has to be referenced by the calling program.
-You should notice that the script uses Style.theme_create and follows the pattern already seen in 03combobox.py for theme_settings.
+Notice that the script uses Style.theme_create and follows the pattern already seen in 03combobox.py for theme_settings.
 When testing copy the image files found in ttkthemes to a suitable test location, these will eventually be replaced by new files of your own making.

 We can test the python version of the plastik theme by running the script 06treeview.py, under the main function we call install from plastik_theme, you will notice that it has plastik as a variable, so plastik is a subdirectory where the plastik images have been copied to.
-We can now change the plastik directory and subdirectory can be renamed after your theme name, say orange, then wherever we find plastik referenced in plastik_theme.py we should change it to our theme name.
+We can now change the plastik directory and subdirectory, these can be renamed after your theme name, say orange, then wherever we find plastik referenced in plastik_theme.py we should change it to our orange theme name.
 ```
 style.theme_create("orange", "default", settings={
 .....